oneironaut09/oneironaut/README.md

-- 👋 Hi, I’m @alexisdrake09
+- 👋 Hi, I’m Alex.
-- 👀 I’m interested in infosec, ethical hacking, and creating software for fun and learning
+- 👀 I’m interested in creating software for fun/learning.
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift.
 - 💞️ I’m looking to collaborate on emulation projects
-- 📫 How to reach me ... 🐦 Twitter: @alexisdrake09 🛸 Discord: Oneironaut#0009
+- 📫 How to reach me ... 🐦 Twitter: @AlexisZB09 🛸 Discord: Oneironaut#9999

 <!---
 alexisdrake09/alexisdrake09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.